-Actions 2023 Writing Twelve students from year 1-6 were working towards the 2023 Maths Twelve students from year 1-6 were working towards the Outcomes What did we do?
-READING TARGET Two classrooms operating for 2024 which allowed small class sizes.
-Junior Learning Team had two teachers from August.
-Structured Literacy approach used across the school - BSLA in Junior classroom, iDeaL approach in Senior classroom Reviewed good practice Implementation of student needs register to set goals/track achievement/next steps Target students discussed regularly at staff meeting - what is going well, what more can we be doing.
-All discussion documented.
-Analysed achievement data High expectations Students involved in setting goals and next steps in their learning Teachers observing SL reading being taught in other schools Strong Mentor programme for PRT teacher Had assistance from outside professionals eg RT:Lit, LSC, PLD providers to help with our reading programmes.
-These professionals helped students with needs, What Happened READING TARGET a.
-That 70% (5/8) of females working towards the expected curriculum level, will be working at or above the expected level by December 2024 Of five identified students: - Three students (60%) have met this target - Two students (40%) have not met this target Why did it happen?
-READING TARGET Using an evidence based approach across the school for teaching literacy Continuation of structured literacy across the school with two brand new teachers.
-Lots of new learning in reading for them on top of everything else involved in the profession.
-Support staff assisting at reading time in both classrooms Some good classroom teaching programmes for reading and teacher pedagogy improving around BSLA and iDeaL.
-Confidence in student's own reading ability has grown Strong mentor programme.
-Principal mentored the second year teacher as she had undertaken BSLA training and PRT did this in term 1 and 2.
-The deliberate, purposeful and meaningful discussion around all target students in staff meetings and informally - what is going well for these students, what more can we do etc, was very beneficial.
-We all take ownership of students in our small school.
-Students having more experiences and being able to relate this to reading Collaboration as a staff Teacher capability around making OTJs increasing
+2022 Maths Seven students in year 3 and 5 (2023 year 4 and 6) were well level in maths Six students in year 2 and 4 (2023 year 3 and 5) were work level in maths Actions What did we do?
+Outcomes What Happened Reasons for Variance Why did it happen?
+WRITING TARGETS Two classrooms operating for 2023 which allowed small class sizes Structured Literacy began across the school - BSLA in Junior classroom, iDeaL approach in Senior classroom Reviewed good practice Implementation of student needs register to set goals/track achievement/next steps Target students discussed regularly at staff meeting - what is going well, what more can we be doing.
+Analysed achievement data High expectations Students involved in setting goals and next steps in their learning Teachers observing writing being taught in other schools Where possible, provided education outside the classroom, and at school experiences for the students to write about Strong Mentor programme for PRT teacher Seeking assistance from outside professionals eg RT:Lit, LSC, PLD providers to help with our writing programmes.
+These professionals helped students and teachers.
+Writing programmes evaluated and discussed regularly Teacher aide/volunteers assisting in class WRITING TARGETS a.
+That students in year 3 who are currently not working at their expected curriculum level, will be working within one year of it, or at it, by December 2023 Of seven identified students: All seven students have met this target That students in year 6 working within one year of their expected curriculum level will be working at the expected level by December 2023 Of three identified students: no students have met this target WRITING TARGETS Introduction of structured literacy across the school was immense.
+The new learnings in reading were transferred into the writing programme.
+Stations being used for writing in the junior classroom Support staff assisting at writing time in the junior classroom Good, solid classroom teaching programmes for writing and teacher pedagogy improving Using an evidence based approach across the school for teaching literacy Writing moderation, teacher knowledge around the dimensions of E-AsTTle increasing Teacher capability with teaching the writing process has improved Confidence in student's own writing ability has grown Strong mentor programme.
+Principal mentored second year teacher as they both studied BSLA and it made sense.
+Usual mentor on leave in term one.
+The deliberate, purposeful and meaningful discussion around all target students in staff meetings and informally - what is going well for these